Anopta/Anopta/README.md

 - 👋 Hi, I’m @Anopta
 - 👀 I’m interested in python and frontend frameworks
-- 🌱 I’m currently learning django and react
+- 🌱 I’m currently working on django and react
 - 💞️ I’m looking to collaborate on django projects
 - 📫 How to reach me: annorpeter0@gmail.com